Thursday, October 3, 2024

 The story...

 "Why did I do that? . . .
 Why do I make so many mistakes? . . .
-Why didn't I do that good thing? . . .
-Why am I not motivated to take action? . . .
+Why did I resist doing good? . . .
+Why am I unmotivated to act? . . .
 Why did they reject me? . . .
-Why didn't I complete my assignment? . . .
+Why didn't I fulfill my commitment? . . .
 Why didn't I speak up? . . .
-Why didn't I keep my mouth shut and listen? . . .
+Why couldn't I keep quiet and listen? . . .
 Why can't I be like them?"

 Self awareness is a good thing - some say it's what makes us human.
 Thinking about thinking allows us to grow, adapt, improve and even survive.
-Yet, wrong self thinking can lead us into self-defeating spirals that take us down rat holes where precious life can be wasted.
+Yet, wrong self thinking can lead us into self-defeating spirals that take us down rat holes where precious life can be wasted or missed.

-Similarly, we can dwell on our feeling in unproductive ways.
-Arthur C. Brooks and Oprah Winfrey did a good job in their article, "The Power to Decide How You Feel," of describing how we might: be more aware of our thoughts and feelings, decide what's true about them, take action when needed, and then disposition them for what they really are - "...understanding that emotions are signals to your conscious brain that something is going on that requires your attention and action."
-Feelings can be a wonderful sensing mechanism that our self-aware mind can use to further understand reality to better both act and be.
+We're capable of dwelling on our feeling and adopting negative patterns.
+Arthur C. Brooks and Oprah Winfrey did a good job in their article, "The Power to Decide How You Feel," of describing how we might: be more aware of our thoughts and feelings; decide what's true about them; take action when needed; and disposition them for what they really are - "...understanding that emotions are signals to your conscious brain that something is going on that requires your attention and action."
+Feelings can be a wonderful sensing mechanism, that a self-aware mind can use, to further understand reality and to better act and be.
 "I am not this anger.
 It will not manage me or make my decisions for me."

 The only church in town will shine the Light of God on what's truly valuable and lasting - stuff we can't hold in our hands.